 Check two boxes at once by seeing how a brewery works and also inspecting Molen de Gooyer, a 16th-century windmill.
 The group tours are hosted on Friday, Saturday, and Sunday at 15:30 sharp.
 Make sure to buy a ticket at the bar early on the same day as booking in advance is not possible.
 You will also get to taste a beer of your choice.
 Since the groups are pretty small (20 people only) do plan ahead!

 23. Jump into the OBA to enjoy the view

 The Central Department of the Openbare Bibliotheek Amsterdam which is the public library is open for all visitors.
 Wander around this 6-floor building with glass windows to enjoy a unique view over the city.

 24. Hop on a free ferry over Het Ij

 A free ferry goes every 10 minutes from the Central Station to the other end of Het IJ.
 This short 5-minute boat ride will get you to the other side of the city, closer to the yacht haven and living areas.

 25. Swing from the rooftop at A’DAM LOOKOUT

-> Once you’ve crossed the river head to the A’DAM Lookout and enjoy a crazy panorama on the city.
+Once you’ve crossed the river head to the A’DAM Lookout and enjoy a crazy panorama of the city.
 It also offers a crazy swing over the top of the building for the bravest of us all (I chickened out but a lot of people had fun!).
 It’s supposed to be Europe’s highest swing – I’ll take other people’s words for it!
+The entry is included in the Iamsterdam card, by the way, but not the swing!
 A’DAM Lookout also has a restaurant so they’re all set to satiate your hunger for adventure and otherwise!

-> Congratulations!
+Congratulations!
 When it comes to Amsterdam, you definitely know your way around by now.
 Check out my list of notable Amsterdam shops if you’re hungry for more!